Skip navigation

 • Stricture, a narrowing of the esophagus that can make it hard to swallow and cause breathing problems

-• Barrett's esophagus, a condition that affects the lining of the esophagus.
+• Barrett's esophagus, a condition in which the lining of the esophagus is damaged by stomach acid.
 It can raise the risk of developing cancer of the esophagus.

 Esophagitis, strictures, and Barrett's esophagus can happen if GERD is left untreated or if treatment is not effective.